MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step4.md

     With this setting, our recipients will be able to view the document but not edit or print it.

 4. For **Select users**, enter the addresses of both users.
 If you prefer, you can click the address book to select the co-worker's email address.
+For the personal email address, enter it manually.
+For example, p.dover405@gmail.com.

     After specifying the addresses, copy them to the clipboard because we'll use them in a later step.